API Stability and Backward Compatibility#

 • order - Filter order

-• gain - Gain value
+• gain - Gain value (units selected by a sibling gain_type or gain_scale parameter)

 Type Signature Stability#